-Connect GitHub to see how your organization's DevOps performance metrics compare to other companies in the market.
+Connect GitHub to see your organization's DevOps performance metrics in minutes—with no need for setup or services.

-When your organization signs up for a Software.com account and connects GitHub, you will get access to a historical report of your team's DevOps performance—including metrics such as code throughput and delivery frequency.
+When you sign up for a Software.com account and connect to GitHub, you will get access to your team’s key DevOps performance metrics, including delivery lead time and release frequency.

-The Software.com platform also integrates with other tools, such as code editors, calendars, and collaboration tools, providing you with a more complete view of software development.
-For instance, in the Production Throughput view, you can see your organization's lead time—from first line edited in your code editor to merging a commit into trunk/main.
+The Software.com platform also integrates with other tools, such as code editors, Google Calendar, Microsoft Outlook, and collaboration tools like Slack, providing you with a more complete view of software development.

 Getting started with our GitHub integration is fast and easy.
 It only takes a few minutes and requires no commitment from your team.

 Once you connect, it will take about 5 minutes to process your data.
-When your data is done processing, you will get an email and an in-app notification that your report is ready.
+When your data is done processing, you will get an email and an in-app notification that your DevOps metrics are ready.

 Having trouble?
 Follow these steps.